 Langham Wine Estate, Dorset

 What: This lovely vineyard tucked away in Dorset practices a low-intervention approach to wine making, from grape growing to wine production.
-At the heart of the estate lies a grade I-listed manor house, Bingham's Melcombe, which has become the centre point of the Langham Enterprise today.
+At the heart of the estate lies a Grade-I listed manor house, Bingham's Melcombe, which has become the centre point of the Langham Enterprise today.
 In 2009, John Langham's son decided to plant 30 acres of vines on the family land, with its south-facing aspect, chalk soils and unique microclimate offering the perfect conditions for growing grapes.
-English sparkling is the brand's main forte, which you can sample on a guided tour and tasting for just £25 per person.
-Add lunch and a fizz package for an extra 25 quid!
+English sparkling is the brand's main forte, which you can sample on a guided tour and tasting for just £25 per person, get a full winemaker's tour or enjoy Smith’s Kitchen food at the Vineyard Cafe.

 Where: Crawthorne, Dorchester, DT2 7NG